saidvandeklundert/saidvandeklundert.github.io/_posts/2019-11-17-saltstack-pillar-data-and-map-files.md

     - data_file
 </pre>

-We could retrieve this data from any (proxy) minion like so:
+With this in place, I was able to retrieve the data from any (proxy) minion like so:

 <pre style="font-size:12px">
 / $ salt minion pillar.item public_as